-The area for improvement and details of the QIP were discussed with Mrs Brenda McCoy, Acting Manager, as part of the inspection process.
+The area for improvement and details of the QIP were discussed with Miss Ruth Curran, Acting Manager, as part of the inspection process.
 The timescales for completion commence from the date of inspection.

 Quality Improvement Plan

-Action required to ensure compliance with The Domiciliary Care Agencies
+Action required to ensure compliance with The Domiciliary Care Agencies Regulations (Northern Ireland) 2007

-Regulations (Northern Ireland) 2007
+Area for improvement 1

-Area for improvement 1 The registered person shall ensure that no domiciliary care worker including those seconded to the agency is supplied by
+Ref: Regulation 13

-Ref: Regulation 13 the agency unless-
+Stated: Second time

-Stated: First time (a)he is of integrity and good character; (b)he has the experience and skills necessary for the work that
+To be completed by: Immediately from the date of inspection The registered person shall ensure that no domiciliary care worker including those seconded to the agency is supplied by the agency unless-

-To be completed by: he is to perform;
+(a)he is of integrity and good character;

-Immediately from the date of inspection
+(b)he has the experience and skills necessary for the work that he is to perform;